Pyrodash/jmath/README.md

 ```

 ### REPL
-To use the REPL, clone the project and then run:
+To use the REPL, clone the project and then run
 ```shell
 cargo run
 ```